 The first time I baked these, my family dove in and ate them while the cookies were hot and loved them.
 But, they tried them the next day and they were EVEN BETTER.
 The flavor and consistency improved over time.
 Giving these cookies time allows them to set up and be the soft, flavorful cookie you are wanting.

 Oh and I almost forgot the most important part.
 I stuffed these snickerdoodles with a bit of chocolate!
 This is definitely optional, as you may not like chocolate in your snickerdoodle, but it gave it more of a traditional pumpkin cookie taste and was delightful!
+I stuffed mine with JoJo’s dark chocolate.
+It has zero grams of sugar and is so tasty!

 Here are a few keys to these cookies: